MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-dsc-resource-machine-config.md

 1. Read about [class-based DSC Resources][02], learn about how they work, and consider why the DSC Resource in this tutorial is implemented this way.
-1. Read about the [machine configuration feature of Azure Automanage][01] to understand how you can use it to audit and configure your systems.
+1. Read about [Azure machine configuration][01] to understand how you can use it to audit and configure your systems.
 1. Consider how this DSC Resource can be improved.
 Are there any edge cases or features it doesn't handle?
 Update the implementation to handle them.